 Producing products in the target market

-Another option is to manufacture your products in the target market.
+Another option is to manufacture your products within the target market.
 This saves you the cost of transport and the many logistical challenges involved in exporting your product abroad.

-However, you’ll also need to consider the many challenges involved in manufacturing your product abroad, any legal issues, costs, possible risks, and more.
+However, you’ll also need to consider the many challenges in manufacturing your product abroad, legal issues, costs, possible risks, and more.
 Depending on your situation, this could be a good option.

 (For more information on the most effective strategies for entering a new market, check out our top four marketing strategies article).

-Entering a new market can be extremely rewarding and can allow your business to move to the next level and achieve new growth.
-It’s important to take time to research all the possible options and ensure the export strategy you deploy is the safest and most effective for you.
+Entering a new market can be extremely rewarding and allow your business to move to the next level and achieve new growth.
+It’s essential to research all the options and ensure the export strategy you deploy is the safest and most effective for you.
 You’ll also need to thoroughly research the market to understand its potential and position your product for success, something we cover in our Ultimate Guide To Market Entry.

 Kadence can help you do that.
-We have extensive experience helping businesses carry out research and create effective strategies for market entry.
+We have extensive experience assisting businesses by conducting game-changing research to create effective strategies for market entry.
 To find out more, learn about our market entry services or get in touch.